H.S. BOYS BASKETBALL: Bombardiers get last punch in slugfest with Warriors

 Attleboro held a 27-22 advantage at halftime, but went cold in the third quarter, scoring only two points as Foxboro pulled ahead and took a 34-29 lead into the final eight minutes.

-Outland had 15 points to top the Bombardiers.
-Michael Beverly added nine points in a night where nine different Bombardiers entered the scorebook.
+Outland had 15 points to top the Bombardiers, while Michael Beverly added nine points in a night where nine different Bombardiers entered the scorebook.

 Foxboro head coach Jon Gibbs noted Attleboro’s physical nature on the defensive side.
 The Bombardiers tried to limit Penders from getting his opportunities in the back-and-forth battle, but Penders still finished with a game-high 22 points.